-With its location, on Blue Bay in the South East of the island, Shandrani Resort & Spa is the perfect spot for watersports.
-It has its own sailing club, which is a member of the Mauritius Yachting Association and is accredited by the International Sailing Association (ISA).
-The club organizes weekly lessons aimed at those trying sailing for the first time or those wanting to hone basic skills.
-Guests can progress from beginner level with an average of just one hour of sailing per day for five days.
-The resort also offers plenty of free sports including; water-skiing, windsurfing, sailing, glass bottom boat trips, snorkeling trips, kayaks and pedal boats.
-All the Beachcomber resorts provide excellent water sports facilities and families staying in one of these properties can take advantage of their weekly sailing lessons and the fabulous array of complimentary equipment.
-On the east coast, the Four Seasons has a beautifully protected lagoon in which learning to sail is a safe and fun activity.
+With its location, on the east coast of the island, Consdtance Prince Maurice is the perfect spot for watersports.
+The resort also offers plenty of free sports including; windsurfing, sailing, snorkelling trips, kayaks and pedal boats.
+All the Constance resorts provide excellent water sports facilities and families staying in one of these properties can take advantage of their weekly sailing lessons and the fabulous array of complimentary equipment.
+Another east coast resort, The Four Seasons has a beautifully protected lagoon in which learning to sail is a safe and fun activity.
 All non-motorized watersports equipment here is free of charge, and guests can also kayak, windsurf, water ski, snorkel and dive.

 It looks like you are in the USA